tanpv/mwswp/book/inspecting.md

 Move mouse up and down on HTML tree view to findout what web page items is selected when we select corespond tag.

-We found that when mouse select `div` tag which has class name `content_list--collection`, the whole news area will be selected.
-So the first step should be find the `div` tag with class name `content_list--collection`.
+We found that when mouse select `div` tag which has class name `content_list--item_wrapper`, the whole news area will be selected.
+So the first step should be find the `div` tag with class name `content_list--item_wrapper`.

 ![](images/2019-07-27_16-55-23.jpg)